Akk216/Akk216.github.io/_posts/2023-12-07-Energy-Summit.md

 related_publications:
 ---

-The event was filled with seminars from distinguished professors from across the world introducing revolutionary technologies and frameworks for energy consevation, energy security and approaches to green energy etc.
+The event was filled with seminars from distinguished professors worldwide introducing revolutionary technologies and frameworks for energy conservation, energy security and, approaches to green energy, etc.

 The Energy Summit 2023: